Angels of Flight Canada: Global Angel charitable organization

-Medical Tourism
+Medical tourism

 In November 2010, the Angels Global Healthcare division was started to meet the needs of an increasing number of patients seeking private and global healthcare options.
 Angels Global Healthcare representatives attended the 3rd World Medical Tourism & Global Healthcare Congress in Los Angeles in September 2010.
-In December 2010, Angels Global Healthcare was certified by the Medical Tourism Association as a Medical Tourism Facilitator company.
+In December 2010, Angels Global Healthcare was certified by the Medical Tourism Association as a medical tourism facilitator company.

-Awards and Certification
+Awards and certification

-Gail Courneyea has won numerous awards for her work with Angels of Flight Canada, including 1993 Woman of the Year by the Peterborough YWCA and winner of the 2003 Women in Business award.
+Gail Courneyea has won numerous awards for her work with Angels of Flight Canada, including 1993 Woman of the Year by the Peterborough YWCA, 2003 Women in Business by The Examiner, and 2017 Premier's Award in Health Sciences by Seneca Polytechnic.
 It is ISO 9001-2008 certified through NFS and maintains an A+ rating with the Better Business Bureau.